 Proposals for new certificates and minor should follow the guidelines for a new degree using a degree coversheet.
+Mississippi State University may only offer Post-Baccalaureate and Post-Master certificates.
 Graduate certificates must be reported to IHL using Appendix 16.